silentworks/thoughts/_posts/2013-06-14-more-is-coming-for-modx.markdown

 comments: true
 ---

 Over the past few months some interesting development have been happening in the MODX community.
 One of those changes is the whole transition between the [SiphonLabs][siphon] team and the [MODX][modx] team.
-Now that the skies have cleared of all the cloud I am happy with the progress of both companies.
+Now that the skies have cleared of all the cloud, I am happy with the progress of both companies.

 > [SiphonLabs][siphon] will be at this year's [Wordcamp][wordcamp] go check them out.